Six Flags Great Adventure: Penn Central / Bally's / Westray Capital era (1977–1992)

 1980 saw very few changes.
-In 1981, the park added a water ride called Roaring Rapids (now called Congo River Rapids).
-In 1983, the park added a Freefall Ride and in 1984, the park added a roller coaster called the Sarajevo Bobsleds but closed and removed Lil' Thunder, a kiddie coaster, keeping the coaster count to four.
+In 1981, the park added a water ride called Roaring Rapids (now Congo River Rapids), in 1983 a freefall ride, and in 1984 a roller coaster called the Sarajevo Bobsleds.
+Also in 1984 the park closed and removed Lil' Thunder, a kiddie coaster, keeping the total coaster count to four.

 Eight teenagers, including four students and one graduate of Franklin K. Lane High School, lost their lives in a fire at the Haunted Castle on May 11, 1984, sparking controversy over the safety of such attractions.
 After the incident, new fire safety laws were passed for amusement park fun houses and dark rides.

-1986 saw the addition of a second looping coaster and the park's fifth roller coaster, Ultra Twister, the design known for its spiral inline twists.
+1986 saw the addition of a second looping coaster and the park's fifth roller coaster, Ultra Twister, a design known for its spiral inline twists.
 The ride was built next to Rolling Thunder, partially taking away the area's western theme.
-Another water ride called Splashwater Falls (which became Movietown Water Effect in 1992 and has since been removed) was added in which riders rode in a large boat which was pulled uphill and then down a steep waterfall, soaking riders.
-The new addition was made since attendance at the park had lowered since the Haunted Castle fire, and the park realized new additions were needed to keep the park alive.
+Another water ride called Splashwater Falls (which became Movietown Water Effect in 1992 and has since been removed) was added in which riders rode in a large boat that was pulled uphill and then down a steep waterfall, soaking riders.
+The new addition was made after attendance at the park had lowered following the Haunted Castle fire, and the park realized new additions were needed to keep the park alive.

 Attendance dropped even further when an accident occurred on the Lightnin' Loops roller coaster in 1987.
 A teenage girl was thrown from the train because she was seated on the wrong side of the shoulder restraint.
 After the accident, new safety features were added not only to Great Adventure's roller coasters but also to roller coasters around the world.
-Once again, Great Adventure set both a bad and later good example for the amusement park world.
-However, the accident was not good for the park's attendance.
-Attendance was so low, in fact, that in 1987 rumors began to spread that the park may close in a few years.
-At the end of that season, the park was slated to get a new multiple looping coaster but by the end of the year, it was decided that Six Flags Great America would get the coaster since Great Adventure was not seen as a good investment.
+Once again, Great Adventure set both a bad and later a good example for the amusement park world.
+However, the accident caused the park's attendance to drop.
+Attendance was so low, in fact, that in 1987 rumors began to spread that the park would close in a few years.
+At the end of the season, the park was slated to get a new multiple looping coaster, but by the end of the year it was decided that Six Flags Great America would get the coaster instead, since Great Adventure was not seen as a good investment.
 At the end of 1988, the park was about to lose its license to sell food, and attendance was so low park management realized a big new addition was necessary.

 In the spring of 1988, it was announced that the park would indeed get a new coaster.
-Sarajevo Bobsleds was removed to make room for the new coaster, The Great American Scream Machine, which opened in April 1989.
-This coaster had multiple loops and for a month was the tallest roller coaster in the world and brought the park back to five roller coasters.
+Sarajevo Bobsleds was removed to make room for The Great American Scream Machine, which opened in April 1989.
+This coaster had multiple loops and for a month was the tallest roller coaster in the world and brought the park back to a total of five roller coasters.
 The Scream Machine was removed in 2010 to make room for the new Green Lantern stand-up coaster.